DCAN-Labs/loes-scoring-explainability/README.md

 More details about the approach can be found in the following paper:
 [https://arxiv.org/abs/1312.6034](https://arxiv.org/abs/1312.6034)

-The program takes two arguments:
+The program takes three arguments:
 * input: the file path of the input NIFTI file
+* input: the file path of the model file
 * output: the file path of the saliency NIFTI file to be created

 Here is an example invocation:

-`python saliency.py input.nii.gz output.nii.gz`
+`python saliency.py input.nii.gz output.nii.gz loes_scoring_03.pt`

 There is a virtual environment here that contains all the necessary dependencies: